HIGH SCHOOL SOCCER: Burchett becomes top scorer in KHSAA girls’ history - NewsBreak

 HIGH SCHOOL FOOTBALL: Valley unstoppable in PCB rout

-Pike County Central had no answer for Shelby Valley high-octane offense.
-Wildcat quarterback Russ Osborne passed for 260 yards and four touchdowns, all in the opening half, as Valley put a running clock on the Hawks and went on to score a 59-7 victory in the finale of the37th annual Pike County Bowl played at Hillard Howard Field on Saturday night.
+Pike County Central had no answer for Shelby Valley’s high-octane offense.
+Wildcat quarterback Russ Osborne passed for 260 yards and four touchdowns, all in the opening half, as Valley put a running clock on the Hawks and went on to score a 59-7 victory in the finale of the 37th annual Pike County Bowl played at Hillard Howard Field on Saturday night.

 HIGH SCHOOL FOOTBALL: Pikeville comes away short in battle with CovCath